department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/community-care-direct-scheduling/readme.md

 **NOTE: there are 2 use cases, one where the Veteran clicks on the SMS/Email link and the other where they go directly to VA.gov and start from there**

+- Veteran satisfaction
 - Number of authorized CC referrals where Veteran has indicated a digital self-schedule preference
-- % of Veterans who successfully scheduled a community care appointment who (1) have a digitial self-schedule preferance and (2) started scheduling an appointment
+- % of Veterans who successfully or unsuccessfully scheduled a community care appointment who (1) have a digitial self-schedule preferance and (2) started scheduling an appointment
   - via SMS push
   - via VA.gov directly
 - Time to schedule a community care appointment, once started